20kdc/gabien-common/datum/specification.md

 ## Encoding

-The encoding component converts a stream of characters to a potentially different stream of characters, tagged with a flag known as *direct*.
+The encoding component converts a stream of characters to a potentially different stream of characters, tagged with *character classes*.

+Later stages use character classes to control behaviour.

+If, in this stage, a character is described as being written *indirectly,* then the class is always *content-class*.
+Otherwise, the class is determined by the Character Classes section.

 The backslash, 92 `\`, begins an escape sequence.